nosiphokhumalo/ictchefs/README.md

 # CHEFREG

 This is a web-based data management system created for my honours project.
-The system enables admin staff of Ininity Culinary Training, a chef school,  to store and manage student information.
+The system enables admin staff of Infinity Culinary Training, a chef school,  to store and manage student information.

 ## Features
  1. Store student information